< Go to Travel Backpacks

 The Minaal is not the most versatile pack in this review, but it shines in its intelligent design: it is the fast-and-light travelers' dream, running with the concept that sometimes comfort means trimming down and focusing on simplicity.

-The Minaal is often compared and contrasted with the Tortuga Travel Backpack.
+The Minaal is often compared and contrasted with the Tortuga Outbreaker.
 In this review, Minaal beat the Tortuga for a number of reasons which we address below.
 In the comfort category, the Tortuga wins, but Minaal still makes a proud performance, and gets a scoring boost from their careful attention to design.
 Their attention to pack shape, light weight, and a simple suspension system add up to make this a surprisingly comfortable pack despite its seeming simplicity.

 We hope that the Cotopaxi Nazca will embrace the suspension system employed by Minaal--that design would be an excellent fit for that tiny 24 liter travel backpack.